nomemory/andreinc-site/_drafts/2023-02-01-demystifying-bitwise-ops.md

 * `0xBCDD & 0x5555` will contain the odd bits of `0xBCDD`;
 * `0xBCDD & 0xAAAA` will contain the even bits of `0xBCDD`;

 Now we need to swap them.
-We will shift the even bits one position to the left, and the odd bits one position to the right, so we don't lose any.
-To *recombine* the two interlacing patterns back we use the `|` operation.
+We will shift the even bits one position to the left, and the odd bits one place to the right, so we don't lose any.
+To *recombine* the two interlacing patterns back, we use the `|` operation.

 ![png]({{site.url}}/assets/images/2023-02-01-demystifying-bitwise-ops/pairwise2.drawio.png)